guangjinpan/LWLM/README.md

 This repository contains the implementation of the paper:  **"Large Wireless Localization Model (LWLM): A Foundation Model for Positioning in 6G Networks."**

-If you have any questions or suggestions, feel free to contact me at **guangjin.pan@chalmers.se**.Thank you very much for your feedback, it can effectively motivate me and help improve this project.
+If you have any questions or suggestions, feel free to contact me at **guangjin.pan@chalmers.se**.
+And also, if you need a model for single-BS positioning test, feel free to contact me too.

+Thank you very much for your feedback, it can effectively motivate me and help improve this project.

 ## 🏋️‍♂️ Contributions